jaredly/j2/Roadmap.md

 - [x] and a `->` syntax would be super nice. `a->b` is `b(a)`, `a->b(c)` is `b(a, c)`

 ok, I think I want to really get serious about type inference.
+- so typeMatches returns null or an array of constraints that need to be applied for the thing to match.
+	... seems like it wouldn't be .. too .. terrible?

 ```